Enlarged Prostate Chattanooga TN

 - Cancers in the kidney, prostate or bladder

-You will receive an initial evaluation including your medical history, a physical exam, a digital rectal exam (DRE) and urinalysis.
+You will receive an initial evaluation from one of our experts at UT Urology, including your medical history, a physical exam, a digital rectal exam (DRE) and urinalysis.
 A full assessment helps avoid the assumption that LUTS in men is due to BPH.
 Most of the causes can be diagnosed by exam and a careful history.
 However, your urologist may order several tests including PSA, ultrasounds or x-rays, urodynamic testing, or cystoscopy to identify the underlying cause.

 Treatments for LUTS

 The goal of treatment is to reduce the symptoms and prevent progression.
-Treatment depends on the cause.
-Typically mild symptoms can be treated with conservative measures including:
+Treatment of LUTS depends on the cause.
+Typically, mild symptoms can be treated with conservative measures including:

 - Drug treatments can reduce symptoms and possibly stop progression